Mali secures recaptured towns, donors pledge funds

 Fleeing Islamist fighters torched a Timbuktu library holding priceless ancient manuscripts, damaging many.

-Malian troops have also been accused by international human rights groups of carrying out revenge killings of suspected Islamist rebels and sympathisers in retaken areas.

-In the face of reports of such reprisals, France called on Tuesday for the swift deployment of international observers in Mali to ensure human rights are not abused.
+After the reports of reprisals by civilians and soldiers, France called for the swift deployment of international observers to ensure human rights are not abused.

 Malian army sources told Reuters pockets of armed Islamist fighters, on foot to avoid French air strikes, were still hiding in the savannah and deserts around Gao and Timbuktu and near main roads leading to them, parts of which were still unsafe.

-The West African country has been in political limbo since a March 2012 coup triggered the Islamist takeover of the north.
+The West African country has been in political limbo since a March 2012 coup triggered the rebel takeover of the north.

 France has sent around 3,000 troops to Mali at the request of its government but is anxious not to get bogged down in a messy counter-insurgency war in their former Sahel colony.

-The French have also made clear that while the first phase of liberating the biggest north Mali towns may be over, a more difficult challenge to flush the Islamist desert insurgents from their isolated rural lairs still looms.
+The French have also made clear that while the first phase of liberating the biggest north Mali towns may be over, a more difficult challenge to flush the Islamist desert insurgents from their lairs remains.

 "We will stay as long as necessary.
 We want to make sure there will be a good handover between France and AFISMA.
 There is no question of us getting stuck in the mud," French Foreign Minister Laurent Fabius said in Addis Ababa.